zotonic/zotonic/doc/developer-guide/releasenotes/rel_0.49.0.rst

 Main changes are:

-* Upgraded Bootstrap styling in mod_admin to 3.4.1; mod_admin no longer ships
+* **BC break:** Upgraded Bootstrap CSS and JavaScript in mod_admin to 3.4.1;
-  with a separate Bootstrap instance but uses the one from mod_bootstrap.
+  mod_admin no longer ships with a separate Bootstrap instance but uses the one from mod_bootstrap.
+Any customizations you made to the Bootstrap CSS will therefore be visible in the admin, too.